 Despite the positive situation in the UAE job market, there are many who struggle when it comes to grabbing the best job opportunity.
 Are you one of them?
 Have you been applying for jobs in the UAE for long, but not getting calls from the recruiters?
 Ponder over what you may be doing wrong.
 To give you a head start, here are some of the possible reasons that may be keeping you unemployed:

 Mistake #1: Filling out online applications randomly

 It is a common notion among job seekers that the more job openings they apply to the more they will hear back from the recruiters.
-Choosing quantity over quality is not an effective approach for landing a job in the UAE.
-Instead of applying to random jobs online, invest some time and energy into searching and applying to only relevant ones.
+Choosing quantity over quality is not an effective approach for landing a job.
+Instead of applying to random jobs, invest some time and energy into searching and applying to only relevant ones and than you can apply online.
 Therefore, the right strategy is to identify the factors that you would consider during the job search, such as companies, job role, and even location.
 Accordingly, you can make a list of relevant job openings for reaching out to the recruiters.

 Mistake#2: Not sending the customized CV

 The term ‘No one-size-fits-all’ fits perfectly for CVs.
 A standard CV cannot meet every recruiter’s requirement.
 To make yourself appear as a natural fit for what the recruiter is looking for in a candidate, you should know how to customize your CV.
 It requires a simple approach.
 Search the important keywords in the job description shared by the recruiter and add them to your CV.
 Since most of the recruiters rely on the ATS system to shortlist the appropriate job applications, adding the relevant keywords increase your chances of getting noticed by the recruiters.